smartcontractkit/starknet-multisig/contracts/Dev_notes.md

 ## Current status:

-contracts/account/Account.cairo might already be a working account contract multisig.
-It has signature checks commented out, but otherwise at least transaction submission works.

 Unfortunately there's no way to use custom account contracts (either in Hardhat or barebones starknet CLI) because signed messages are supported only for precompiled account contracts (OZ + Argent).
+So we currently try to use it directly by calling `__execute__` manually.

 It's also missing view functions (the functions are there but they haven't been exposed).

+Signer signature verifications are currently disabled (for the `submit_transaction` endpoint at least) because signature verification (and its structure) isn't working currently - probably user error.
+Furthermore, the `Account` constructor probably shouldn't take in a public key, since the contract shouldn't act as a regular account contract - only as a multisig one.
+Quite some work to do still.

+The unit tests are a mess, mostly disabled, due to testing various signature-related things.

 ## Helpful commands for testing stuff from command line